PhilLockett/Utf-8/README.md

-# utf_8
+# Utf-8

-Unicode to utf-8 and vice versa conversion code.
+Unicode to UTF-8 and vice versa conversion code.

 ## Overview

-The small library privdes to functions to convert between utf-8 and unicode.
+The small library provides to functions to convert between utf-8 and unicode.

 ### unicodeToUtf8()